IkarosKappler/ikrs.http/document_root/README.txt

 TO DO:
+[2013-03-26]
+ - The directory listing has trailing slashes in directory link names.

+[2013-03-25]
+ - [DONE 2013-04-02]
+   The XMLExampleHandler counts exactly two more bytes as the file/sent data really has.
+Idea: some boundary bytes counted?

 [2013-03-18]
  - The PostDataWrapper parses its FormData in one single step; this should be optimized because large post data (~many MBs) will take